Approach Considerations

 Central nervous system

 CT scanning or MRI of the central nervous system may reveal abscesses (especially in the setting of intravenous drug use) or extension of rhinocerebral disease into the brain.
-Additionally, cavernous and, less commonly, sagittal sinus thrombosis may be seen.
+Cavernous and, less commonly, sagittal sinus thrombosis may also be seen.

 Biopsy and Histologic Features

-The critical test procedure for diagnosing mucormycosis is obtaining a biopsy specimen of the involved tissue.
-A rapid histologic assessment of a frozen tissue section should be performed in order to promptly institute surgical and medical management for the infection.
+Biopsy of the involved tissue is the most definitive means of establishing a diagnosis of mucormycosis.
+A rapid histologic assessment of a frozen tissue section should be performed to promptly institute surgical and medical management for the infection.

 Biopsy of necrotic tissue